turbot/pipes-sdk-go/docs/UserWorkspaceMods.md

 func main() {
-    userHandle := "userHandle_example" // string | The handle of the user who owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod will be installed. request := *openapiclient.NewCreateWorkspaceModRequest("Path_example") // CreateWorkspaceModRequest | The request body to install a mod in the mentioned workspace for this user.
+    userHandle := "userHandle_example" // string | The handle of the user who owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod will be installed. createWorkspaceModRequest := *openapiclient.NewCreateWorkspaceModRequest("Path_example") // CreateWorkspaceModRequest | The request body to install a mod in the mentioned workspace for this user.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.UserWorkspaceMods.Install(context.Background(), userHandle, workspaceHandle).Request(request).Execute()
+    resp, r, err := api_client.UserWorkspaceMods.Install(context.Background(), userHandle, workspaceHandle).CreateWorkspaceModRequest(createWorkspaceModRequest).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `UserWorkspaceMods.Install``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)